How Does Training Differ For Specific Dog Breeds?

 Presenting the crate: A cozy den can be created by selecting the right crate size and furnishing it with a plush bed or blanket.
 To begin with, leave the crate door open and let your dog investigate at their leisure.

 Positive associations: By giving your dog toys, treats, and praise when they voluntarily enter the crate, you can help them come to see it as a secure and happy place.
-When your dog feels comfortable, gradually extend the amount of time they spend inside while keeping the door closed.
+When your dog feels comfortable, gradually extend their time inside while keeping the door closed.

 Clicker training to maximize learning efficiency: